 The last ‘regular’ exam series was 2019.
 Use the grade boundaries as a guide, but do remember, it is a holistic look at the evidence for the student.
 There isn't a requirement to use the additional assessment materials and turn the result into a grade.

 If you have further questions about this summer’s grading process, you can email us at firstname.lastname@example.org or email@example.com, call us on 01223 553998 or tweet us @OCR_PerformArts.

 You can also sign up to receive subject updates and receive information about resources and support.

-All advice and guidance provided by Awarding Bodies regarding arrangements for summer 2021 undergoes ratification by the JCQ (Joint Council for Qualifications).
-This is to ensure that Awarding Bodies provide consistent information to centres.
+All advice and guidance provided by awarding bodies regarding arrangements for summer 2021 undergoes ratification by the JCQ (Joint Council for Qualifications).
+This is to ensure that awarding bodies provide consistent information to centres.
 The content of the above blog is currently being reviewed by the JCQ and is therefore potentially subject to some change in wording.

-Marie joined OCR in July 2014 as after teaching music and performing arts for 10 years.
+Marie joined OCR in July 2014 as after teaching music and performing arts for ten years.
 With experience as Head of Department at secondary schools and FE colleges.
 Marie has a wealth of experience teaching music and performing arts at GCSE, A Level, and Level 2-4 vocational qualifications.
 As OCR’s performing arts specialist Marie led in the development for the new Music GCSEs and A Levels, and now oversees the management and support of Music and Drama GCSE and A Level, and the Cambridge Technical vocational performing arts qualifications.
 Alongside this Marie is an organist and pianist with a love for rock music.